docker-mailserver/docker-mailserver/docs/content/index.md

 !!! info "This Documentation is Versioned"

     **Make sure** to select the correct version of this documentation!
 It should match the version of the image you are using.
-The default version corresponds to the `:edge` image tag - the most recent build.
+The default version corresponds to the `:edge` image tag - [the most recent build, not the most recent stable release][docs-tagging].

 This documentation provides you not only with the basic setup and configuration of DMS but also with advanced configuration, elaborate usage scenario, detailed examples, hints and more.

+[docs-tagging]: ./usage/#available-images-tags-tagging-convention

 ## About